Kim Han

 "Rough Ice" from a painting by Germaine Arnaktauyok

-During the last Ice Age, more than 15,000 years ago, the Bering Land Bridge emerged between Siberia and Alaska when sea levels dropped, linking Asia and North America.
+More than 15,000 years ago, the Bering Land Bridge emerged between Siberia and Alaska when sea levels dropped, linking Asia and North America.
 It is widely accepted that the Bering Land Bridge was the most probable migratory route of colonizers from Asia into North America.

 Together, humans accompanied by their dogs, braved extreme weather and living conditions in a challenging environment where the basics of daily life were often in short supply.